All Episodes

 You do pick up a lot.

-It's not much different in the barber shop.
+It's not much different in the barbershop.

-Yeah, you're exactly right.
+You're exactly right.

-I was uh I do what he he does.
+I do what he does.

 I go to the real world and I talk to people every day, every day.

-Uh they have to keep black people free.
+They have to keep black people afraid.

 He had to get something started.